molevol-ub/bitacora/README.md

 	- YOURFPDBgfftrimmed.cds.fasta and YOURFPDBgfftrimmed.pepfasta: Files containing CDS and protein sequences translated directly from YOURFPDB_annot_genes_trimmed.gff3
 	- YOURFPDBgffgenomictrimmed.cds.fasta and YOURFPDBgffgenomictrimmed.pep.fasta: Files containing CDS and protein sequences translated directly from YOURFPDB_genomic_genes_trimmed.gff3
 	- hmmer folder containing the output of HMMER searches against the annotated proteins and novel proteins identified in the genome
-	- YOURFPDB_blastp.outfmt6: BLASTP output of the search of the query FPDB against the annotated peptides
+	- YOURFPDB_blastp.outfmt6: BLASTP output of the search of the query FPDB against the annotated proteins
 	- YOURFPDB_tblastn.outfmt6: TBLASTN output of the search of the query FPDB against the genomic sequence
 	- YOURFPDB_blastp_parsed_list.txt; YOURFPDB_hmmer_parsed_list.txt; YOURFPDB_allsearches_list.txt; YOURFPDB_combinedsearches_list.txt: Parsed files combining all hits and extending the hit positions from BLASTP and HMMER outputs
 	- YOURFPDB_tblastn_parsed_list_genomic_positions.txt and _nogff_filtered: File containing the positions identified after parsing the tBLASTn search.